microsoft/TechExcel-Operationalize-LLMs-with-LLMOps-automation/docs/01_intro_to_llms/01_setup.md

    ```

    {: .note }
-   > **Note:** If you are only interested in experimenting with this accelerator, you can use the same subscription, varying only `AZURE_ENV_NAME` for each enviornment.
+   > If you are only interested in experimenting with this accelerator, you can use the same subscription, varying only `AZURE_ENV_NAME` for each enviornment.

 </details>